gabrielegilardi/FeedForwardNN/README.md

 The neural network has a layout of [6, 4, 4, 3] and 63 variables.

-Correlation predicted/actual values: 0.841 (training), 0.840 (test).
+Predicted/actual correlation values: 0.841 (training), 0.840 (test).

 Exit on `epochs` with `tolX` = 4.7e-6 and `tolF` = 9.8e-11.